 Summary

-SPY Hike is a strategy with an exceptionally simple structure but impressive results.
-High effectiveness, limited exposure, and an advantage over the benchmark make it a solid candidate for an investment systems portfolio.
+SPY Hike is a strategy with an exceptionally simple structure but solid results.
+High effectiveness, limited exposure, and a slight advantage over the benchmark in risk-adjusted terms make it a solid candidate for an investment systems portfolio.

 What you get in the package for this strategy:

-SQX file ready to use on the Algocloud and StrategyQuant platforms.
+The SQX file is ready to use on the Algocloud and StrategyQuant platforms.

 Pseudocode that describes all the rules in an easy-to-understand way.